 Jesus said unto her, I am the resurrection, and the life:

-a. he that believes in me, though he were dead [i.e. 1st Death], yet shall he live [i.e. 2nd Life]:
+a. he that believes in me, though he were dead [i.e. having died the 1st Death], yet shall he live [i.e. the 2nd Life]:

 b.
-And whosoever liveth [i.e. 1st Life]and believes in me shall never die [i.e. 2nd Death].
+And whosoever liveth [i.e. is still living the 1st Life] and believes in me shall never die [i.e. the 2nd Death].

 Believest thou this?

 John 11:25-26 KJV

 John 11:25-26 – The Problem of a Superfluous Verse